The Reality Subtext extends past the Fourth Wall

 - Regardless of any of this, the movie actually averts the trope.
 Word Of God stated repeatedly that they were just making a movie and were not going for any social/political commentary.

 - In The Dark Knight, Heath Ledger is constantly twitching his tongue and licking around his lips.
-Most people thought this was simply one of the Clown Prince's character traits, but in reality it was a nervous twitch that Ledger developed from drug usage.
+Most people thought this was simply one of the Clown Prince's character traits, but according to this article, it wasn't an idle addition:

 - Subverted in The Dark Knight Rises while Bane attacks the Stock Exchange by his comment about the stock brokers being thieves.
 As Bane is portrayed as a Knight Templar, and his beliefs as overboard and deranged, his sociopolitical views are NOT in fact the ones the movie encourages.